-Banking powerhouse Chase is taking on the likes of Monzo, Starling and Revolut by opening a new digital bank in the UK offering 1% cashback on spending, among other perks.
-We take a look at its new current account.
+Banking powerhouse Chase has taken on the likes of Monzo, Starling and Revolut by opening a new digital bank in the UK offering 1% cashback on spending (up to £15 per month) for the first year, among other perks.
+We take a look at its current account.

 Chase’s current account